 “A few years ago, my institution underwent a dramatic change in shifting to a pathways (mentoring and support technology) model,” said Templin.
 “This required a huge amount of collaboration between faculty, administration, and student services, especially advising.
 I was able to apply the collaboration model learned from my cohort to working with others who are outside of the academic instruction side.”

 In addition to the hands-on implementation of her doctoral course work while she was going through the program, Templin’s degree led to the opportunities she had looked forward to achieving.
-After graduating with her EdD in May 2018, she was named professor and chair of the Department of Economics at Butler Community College.
+While in school, she was named professor and chair of the Department of Economics at Butler Community College.
+She graduated with her EdD in May 2018, and her role has continued to expand.

 “I am amazed at the opportunities in such a short amount of time after finishing,” she said.